peterskim12/mistermoo.com/content/posts/psalm-1.md

 but the way of the wicked ends in destruction.

 NET

-Scripture quoted by permission.
-Quotations designated (NET) are from the NET Bible® copyright ©1996, 2019 by Biblical Studies Press, L.L.C. http://netbible.com All rights reserved
 ```

 I've decided to restart my scripture-reading practice by going to the Psalms.
 When I read the words "wicked" and "righteous",